zivrefaeli/square-1/README.md

-# Square-1 Project
+# Square-1
-A special variant of Rubik's Cube, built in the <b>C</b> language.
+The special variant of Rubik's Cube, Square-1, built in the <b>C</b> language.

+The data strutcure functions like a real cube and can be viewed via console.

 ## Demo
 By displaying the following cube at the console,